Quadratic Gorenstein rings and the Koszul property II: Abstract

 \section{Abstract}

-In \cite{QGRKP1}, we use idealization to construct numerous examples of standard graded quadratic Gorenstein rings having regularity three which are not Koszul, negatively answering a question of Conca-Rossi-Valla \cite{Gröbner:flags:and:Gorenstein:algebras}.
-This paper is the natural continuation of that work; it aims to completely answer the question for which codimensions $c$ and regularities $r$ is every quadratic Gorenstein ring $R$ with $\codim R = c$ and $\reg R = r$ Koszul.
-We prove that quadratic Gorenstein rings with $c = r+1$ are always Koszul, and for all $c \geq r+2 \geq 6$, we construct quadratic Gorenstein rings that are not Koszul.
+In \cite{Grobner:flags:and:Gorenstein:algebras}, Conca-Rossi-Valla ask if every quadratic Gorenstein ring $R$ of regularity three is Koszul.
+In \cite{QGRKP1} we use idealization to answer their question, proving that in nine or more variables there exist quadratic Gorenstein rings of regularity three which are not Koszul.
+In this paper, we study the analog of the Conca-Rossi-Valla question when the regularity of $R$ is four or more.
+Let $R$ be a quadratic Gorenstein ring having $\codim R = c$ and $\reg R = r \ge 4$.
+We prove that if $c = r+1$ then $R$ is always Koszul, and for every $c \geq r+2$, we construct quadratic Gorenstein rings that are not Koszul, answering questions of Matsuda \cite{Matsuda} and Migliore-Nagel \cite{Gorenstein:algebras:presented:by:quadrics}.

 \begin{spacing}{1.15}